 "Biological war has decimated life on Earth.
 Los Angeles is a windswept ghost town where Robert Neville tools his convertible through sunlit streets foraging for supplies."

-More for the record: It's also worth mentioning that actress Rosalind Cash received a nomination from the NAACP Image Awards in 1971 ('Outstanding Actress In A Motion Picture') for her work in the film.
+Actress Rosalind Cash received a nomination for 'Outstanding Actress In A Motion Picture' from the 1971 NAACP Image Awards for her work in the film.

 "Biological war has decimated life on Earth.
 Los Angeles is a windswept ghost town where Robert Neville tools his convertible through sunlit streets foraging for supplies."

-More for the record: It's also worth mentioning that actress Rosalind Cash received a nomination from the NAACP Image Awards in 1971 ('Outstanding Actress In A Motion Picture') for her work in the film.
+Actress Rosalind Cash received a nomination for 'Outstanding Actress In A Motion Picture' from the 1971 NAACP Image Awards for her work in the film.

 On this day in 1983 (in West Germany), audiences were treated to the far out SciFi/Fantasy better known as Krull.
 Directed by Peter Yates, the film starred Ken Marshall and Lysette Anthony, and here's the plot summary as provided by IMDB.com: